Tetra IDBS E-Workbook Connector

 The Connector performs the following activities for a Retrieve action:

-• Query: Uses data from IDBS and dynamically generates an Elasticsearch query to then send to the TDP
+- Query: Uses data from IDBS and dynamically generates an OpenSearch Query DSL query to then send to the TDP

-• Transform hits: Transforms the results/hits from Elasticsearch to IDBS format
+- Transform hits: Transforms the results/hits from OpenSearch to IDBS format

 Resolve

 When conflict(s) and/or errors are encountered during transformation, the Resolve tab will display the information and allow the user to review and confirm selections.
-The following is an example of a transform that has both a conflict and an error:
+The following is an example of a transform that has conflicts, errors, and warnings:

-• An error occurs when a result can't be transformed, such as problems with downloading files or missing data.
+- An error occurs when a result can't be transformed, such as problems with downloading files or missing data.
+Errors are displayed against a red background.

-The user can review each issue and confirm the resolution.
+The user can then review each issue and confirm the resolution.

 Connector Action Configuration